 Will I learn nutrition working at a Vitamin store?
 If I know my stuff will I make a lot?

-I'm not intending to job shame anyone and researching a current fit is ideal – consider online websites (where current/former employees provide a rating and review).
+I'm not intending to job shame (researching a current fit is ideal) – consider online websites (where current/former employees provide a rating and review).
 I remember my high school days (job search: gym and vitamin store).
 Now, bear in mind, we all have a perception of something…but sometimes, we must experience it to really know.

 What to consider before applying – simply, are you over or under-qualified?

 If under-qualified and don’t know much about nutrition…you may be a fit.

 As a side benefit, it may allow you to learn: supplements / nutrition.

 Some franchises make it a requirement to review scientific literature.

 Disadvantages: a decent wage per-week requires time (negotiation) -- time is needed to learn and understand the science aspect of nutrition (herbal constituents & ergogenics) / exercise (bodybuilding).
 Matter a fact, it may take 2-3 years just to understand scientific terms and etc.

 For instance, consumers will come in w/ various questions (and they expect the sales person...YOU...to know ABCD).